arafataft/Space_Impact_Web_Game/README.md

-# Space Impact Game
+# 🚀 Space Impact Game - Fun Project!

 A modern remake of the classic Space Impact game using React and Vite.
+Created for fun and nostalgia!

 ![Space Impact Game Screenshot](/public/assets/game-screenshot.png)